-Please note that DCYF registered participants who never attend (i.e. each month they are on the attendance list, but no days attended), the community center staff will follow-up with these families to determine if service is needed.
+Please note that DCYF registered participants who never attend (i.e., each month they are on the attendance list but no days are attended) will be contacted by the community center staff to determine if services are needed.
 If so, it will be communicated that the participants will need to attend.
 If the participants still don't attend, they may forfeit their slot and be unenrolled.